catscarlet/php_login_sample/README.md

 # php_login_sample
-A very simple login system using PHP and session cookies .
-Use it for learning PHP
+A very simple login system writing by PHP ,using session and cookies .
+Use it for learning PHP .